karthik101/30loops-user-docs/django.rst

 Django Flavor Guide
 ===================

-You can host any `Django`_ application using the Django flavor.
-In this guide we will install a typical django application and discuss all needed configuration options.
+You can deploy any `Django`_ application using the Django flavor.
+In this guide we will install a typical django application and discuss all the needed configuration options in more detail.

-We will install a Django-CMS application.
-You can find our django app in our `example repository`_ on github.
+The example application is a Django-CMS application.
+You can find our Django app in our `example repository`_ on github.

 Our repository looks like this::

+    +--> postinstall
     +--> requirements.txt
     +--> mycms
          +--> __init__.py